 VyprVPN has earned a place in this list, too, with its excellent, customizable security.
 You can choose from different protocols, and you get access to its very own Chameleon protocol.
 With that, it won’t even look like you’re using a VPN.
 Our VyprVPN review goes into more detail, if you’re interested.

 A kill switch is included, which you can set to only work on certain applications, and the provider doesn’t keep a log of your activities.

 VyprVPN’s server network is disappointing when compared to its rivals.
-It covers 64 countries, which is good, but there are fewer than 1,000 servers in total, which isn’t so good.
+It covers 70 locations, which is good, but there are fewer than 1,000 servers in total, which isn’t so good.
 Still, you should be able to find one that suits your needs, and there are some in Paris, too, for accessing French content.

 Its speeds are slower than our other picks, but it should still be fine for most activities.
 There’s no limit to bandwidth, and it can get into most streaming platforms, too.

 It’s compatible with Windows, macOS, Android and iOS.
 The interface could do with being updated, but it’s easy to use and you can connect up to 30 devices simultaneously if you sign up through the website, or five if you sign up through the mobile app.

 VyprVPN’s help desk leaves a lot to be desired.
 There’s a knowledgebase, live chat and email available 24/7, but the help received is not great.

 VyprVPN has a monthly or annual subscription to choose from.
 The yearly plan works out the cheapest overall, and there’s a 30-day money-back guarantee, so you can try it out.

 - Multiple security options